dorjeematho-7/N-Way-Set-Associative-Cache/README.md

 The logic for this module is simple, pass in the inputs, in a always_comb, check if  the tag bits are in any of the stored tags and if the bit is valid, and if there is a match and the valid bit is 1, then a hit has occured.

 # Data Store Module  (data_store.sv)
-This is the module responsible for holding the data in the cache.
+This is the module responsible for holding the data in the cache lines.
 For every cache line in every set, the data_store must maintain:

 **Data Block**: The actual contents of the memory (the "payload").
 **Tag**: The identifier stored for that line so you can compare it later.